Redundancy Is All You Need (for CSP Sparsification): Introduction

 \subsection{Organization}

 In Section~\ref{sec:prelim}, we prove some basic facts about non-redundancy, sparsification and their relationship.
 In Section~\ref{sec:simple}, we give a straightforward proof that $\SPR(C, \eps) = \widetilde{O}_{\eps}(\NRD(C) \log_2|C|)$.
 In Section~\ref{sec:entropy}, we prove Theorem~\ref{thm:main} by connecting CSP sparsification to non-redundancy via Gilmer's entropy method.
-In Section~\ref{sec:spr-app}, we discuss the immediate applications of Theorem~\ref{thm:main} based on what is known about non-redundancy in the literature.
+In Section~\ref{sec:spr-weighted}, we extend Theorem~\ref{thm:main} to weighted instances.
+In Section~\ref{sec:spr-app}, we discuss the immediate applications of Theorem~\ref{thm:main} (and its weighted variant) based on what is known about non-redundancy and chain length in the literature.
 In Section~\ref{sec:nrd-mv}, we bound the non-redundancy of a family of predicates via methods related to matching vector families.
 In Section~\ref{sec:open-nrd}, we give examples of CSP predicates in the literature whose non-redundancy is unresolved.
-In Section~\ref{sec:spr-weighted}, we extend Theorem~\ref{thm:main} to weighted instances.
 In Section~\ref{sec:conclusion}, we wrap up with other directions of exploration.
+We emphasize that the material in Sections~\ref{sec:simple}, \ref{sec:entropy}, and \ref{sec:spr-weighted} are largely independent of the material in Sections~\ref{sec:spr-app}, \ref{sec:nrd-mv}, \ref{sec:open-nrd}.